Raykosan/ComfyUI_RaykoStudio/README.md

 ---
 ---

-# 🦊 RS Loop Switch node
+# 🦊 RS Loop Switch
 **A combined node for generating a sequence of values with automatic switching**

 ![Screenshot_1](https://github.com/user-attachments/assets/4e11bde0-55f8-4879-9290-b50ae452c55a)